Taxation in Ethiopia: History

 As one of the longest standing centralized independent nations in Africa, Ethiopia has a long history of levying taxes against its population.
 After the fall of the Emperor and the rise of the Derg government, much of the tax system was revamped under the new socialist system.
 In 1976, agricultural and rural land taxes were replaced by a land-use fee and a new agriculture tax.
 Ethiopia underwent major tax reform in the 1990s.
 As a result, the tax system was overhauled alongside much of the public finance system.
 The Ethiopian reforms were considered some of the most successful on the continent.
 Challenges abounded during the reforms, as Ethiopian law did not allow subnational governments to set their own tax rates, leading to an unwieldy tax system that required all decisions to be made from the federal level.
 Additional reforms were passed in 2002 as Ethiopia continued the shift to a market system.
 These reforms included changes to outdated and ineffective trade and domestic tax law.

+However, the Ethiopian economy underwent a significant transition - it became more and more reliant on its service industry.
+More than half of the nation's GDP came from agriculture in 2004/05, while the service sector accounted for 35%.
+In the next decade, the service sector began growing in comparison to the agricultural sector, accounting for the largest share of the GDP in 2015/16.
+Alongside these economic changes, an ambitious 10-year development plan was proposed.
+In order to achieve its goals, as well as to successfully address new economic changes, Ethiopia aims towards modernizing its taxation system in order to enhance its leverage over resources.
+In 2016, the Federal Tax Administration Proclamation was issued, introducing new tax reforms.
+The most notable of those reforms are: the reassignment of the Ethiopian Revenues and Customs Authority, consequently turning into the Ministry of Revenues; the establishment Tax Appeal Commission, with the goal of evaluating appeals; the increase in tax brackets, alongside other reforms addressing the issues of inflation and economic changes.
+Furthermore, several exemptions have been introduced on customs duty, making it easier to trade internationally.
+Much like to other countries in the region, Ethiopia introduced a set of policy changes regarding economic struggles caused by COVID-19 - this set of changes was mostly based on tax relief in the form of exemptions and helpful loss carryforward deals.
+However, these changes have yet to address the fall in the tax-to-GDP ratio, which fell from 12.4% (2014/15) to 10% (2018/19), making the 10-year plan harder to realize.